 Please check whether this destination and these establishments are open and ready for business.
 You can do this by going to their websites or calling them.

-No matter how you arrive, boat or plane, one step onto Paros, Greece, and you know you’ve chosen THE island for that perfect Greek holiday.
-It’s hard to beat Paros for its selection of beaches, fabulous restaurants, and trendy bars.
-A Best Bits Guide to Paros wouldn’t be complete, if I didn’t recommend one hotel that will become your home away from home.
+No matter how you arrive, boat or plane, one step onto Paros, Greece, and you know you’ve chosen a great place for that perfect Greek holiday.
+Of all the Greek islands, it’s hard to beat Paros for its selection of the best things to do and best places to sun yourself, eat and drink.

 How to get to Paros